zambal/eml/README.md

 `Eml.Encoder` protocol.
 It is used internally by Eml's compiler.
-Eml provides a implementation for strings, numbers, tuples and atoms, but you can provide a protocol implementation for your own types by just implementing a `encode` function that converts your type to a valid `Eml.Compiler.chunk` type.
+Eml provides a implementation for strings, numbers, tuples and atoms, but you can provide a protocol implementation for your own types by just implementing a `encode` function that converts your type to a valid `Eml.Compiler.node_primitive` type.

 Some examples using `Eml.encode`
 ```elixir